toptensoftware/flashy/flashy/README.md

 Version 3 adds support for managing the files on the Pi's SD card via the serial port:

 * Transfer files between host PC and the Pi
-* Manage files on the SD card with linux style commands (cp, mv, rm, ls etc...)
+* Manage files on the SD card with Linux style commands (`cp`, `mv`, `rm`, `ls` etc...)
 * An interactive shell
 * Chain booting - loading and running other kernel images from the SD card (either manually or automatically on a boot timeout)
-* Loading default command line arguments from a file (saves typing port settings everytime)

-Flashy 3 also introduces a new command based structure for command line arguments (note this is not 100% backwards compatible with the command line args used in v2).
+Flashy 3 also introduces:
+* a new command based structure for command line arguments and options (note this is not 100% backwards compatible with the command line args used in v2).
+* loading default command line arguments from a file (saves typing serial port settings everytime)

 ## Quick Guide